-Once completed, the Engineer's Report for each District will be brought to the City Council for preliminary approval.
+The adoption of the recommended resolution directs the preparation of the Engineer's Report for each District which will be brought to the City Council for preliminary approval at the April 28, 2020 meeting.
+At that time, the City Council can make a final determination as to whether to ballot in Zones 3 & 4, and/or Zone 6.
+The Engineer's report can be prepared with those options presented up to that time.
 At that time, the City Council may request modifications to the Engineer's Report and will adopt a resolution declaring its intent to levy and collect assessments within each District and set a public hearing date for consideration of the assessments.
-Notices and Ballots will be mailed to the affected property owners in Benefit Zones 1 and 7 a minimum of 45 days prior to the public hearing.
-At the set public hearing, the City Council will take testimony on the levy and collection of the assessments and continue the public hearing to the following Council meeting date to allow sufficient time to tabulate the returned ballots.
+If the Council elects to proceed with balloting, Notices and Ballots will be mailed to the affected property owners in Benefit Zones 3 & 4 and/or 6 a minimum of 45 days prior to the public hearing.
+At the set public hearing, the City Council will take testimony on the levy and collection of the assessments and continue the public hearing to the following Council meeting date to allow sufficient time to tabulate the returned ballots, if we do ballot.
 At the continued public hearing, the results of the ballot tabulation will be presented, and City Council will determine if the assessments should be levied per the Final Engineer's Report.
+If we do not ballot, the final action on the CPI based annual increases could be approved.